Danny Evans (rugby league)

 Danny Evans is an English former professional rugby league footballer who played in the 1990s and 2000s, and has coached in the 2000s and 2010s.
 He is the assistant coach of Featherstone Rovers in the Kingstone Press Championship.
 He has had three stints as temporary head coach at Featherstone Rovers.

 Background

 Danny Evans was born in Featherstone, West Yorkshire, England.

 Playing career

-Evans has played for Featherstone Rovers (captain) (Heritage № 726) and the Dewsbury Rams.
+Evans has played for Featherstone Rovers (captain) and the Dewsbury Rams.

 Testimonial match

 Danny Evans's benefit season/testimonial match at Featherstone Rovers took place during the 2002 season.